maximemulder/Lif/README.md

 ### Expressions

-In Lif, most language constructs are expressions, including `if` and other control flow statements.
+Most language constructs are also expressions, including `if` and other control flow statements.

 ```
 let status = if age >= 18 {